FelicianoTech/www.feliciano.tech/src/content/blog/introducing-docsthursday.md

 ---

 I love open source documentation and if you're reading this, maybe you do too.
-I have a personal mantra of "Inspire, Educate, Motivate".
+I have a personal mantra of "Inspire, Educate, Motivate" and documentation fits right into that.
 Documentation allows us to **educate** others to a near infinite scale.

 You know, I partially owe my career to the free and accessible Linux server documentation that is available on the [Linode Docs](https://www.linode.com/docs/) website.